What is a noun?

 box, face, road, ball

 • Plural: These refer to more than one person, place, thing, or idea.
-They generally end in with an s.
+They generally end with an s.

 boxes, faces, roads, balls